CcileMoul1/efmdraw/README.md

 Matlab code to draw automatically every efms (elementary flux modes) of a network.

 ## Installation
-This code has to be able to run [Metatool](http://pinguin.biologie.uni-jena.de/bioinformatik/networks/).
+This code needs [Metatool](http://pinguin.biologie.uni-jena.de/bioinformatik/networks/).
 Store Metatool in the same folder as **efmdraw**, add it to the Matlab path for [the session](http://fr.mathworks.com/help/matlab/ref/addpath.html) or [permanently](https://fr.mathworks.com/help/matlab/matlab_env/what-is-the-matlab-search-path.html).

 ## Usage
 ```MATLAB